Foundation and Step Up Strings Tutor

 Sage Gateshead is a unique place in the UK to study music.
 We have world class concert halls and learning facilities under one roof, we are home to the UK’s leading chamber orchestra, Royal Northern Sinfonia, a hub for folk music and have a worldwide reputation for our Creative Learning programme.
 We are not simply an education organisation, we are a place where artists come to perform, develop work, teach, where audiences from a wide range of backgrounds come to hear, make and participate in all genres of music and we are an active participant in communities in the North.

-Our Young Musicians Programme is the leading musical training in the north for young people aged 4 – 18.
+Our Young Musicians Programme is the leading musical training centre in the North for young people aged 4 – 19.
 It helps young musicians to develop skills and confidence and reach their musical potential, through world class specialist training and tuition and inspirational opportunities to work alongside international visiting artists.
 The Young Musicians Programme has four strands:

 - Centre for Advanced Training is part of a national intensive music programme for 8 -18 year olds who display exceptional potential and passion for music;

-- The region’s leading Youth Ensembles: Young Sinfonia, Jambone, Folkestra and Quay Voices;
+- Youth Ensembles: Young Sinfonia, Jambone, Folkestra and Quay Voices;

-- Foundation and Step Up Strings for 4 -16 year olds providing an exciting and comprehensive approach to learning for the complete beginner;
+- Foundation and Step Up Strings and Wind for 4 -16 year olds providing an exciting and comprehensive approach to learning for the complete beginner;

 - Folk and Jazz Training Ensembles, which give a taste of ensemble playing to younger musicians